Paradox Museum Entry Ticket, Paris

 What’s not allowed

-Food and drinks are not permitted inside the museum, except for sweets purchased at the Hans & Gretel candy shop or won during special events.
+- No food or drinks are permitted inside the museum.
+However, sweets from Hans & Gretel candy shop and those won during special events are exceptions.

-Large bags, suitcases, and oversized luggage are not allowed inside the museum for security reasons.
+- Large bags, suitcases, and oversized luggage are prohibited for security reasons.

-Access to the Zero Gravity Room is not allowed for children under 4, people with reduced mobility, people who have recently undergone surgery, people suffering from neck or back pain, people with high blood pressure, or pregnant women.
+Access to the Zero Gravity Room is restricted for children under 4 years old, individuals with reduced mobility, those who have recently undergone surgery, people experiencing neck or back pain, persons with high blood pressure, and pregnant women.

 Accessibility